-As discussed by Harris and Sass (2007), findings on the impact of observable teacher characteristics on student achievement are mixed, with some studies showing positive effects for elementary and middle school math but not for reading.
-At the high school level, a number of studies have found positive effects for teacher training in content-specific areas but not for formal education, including the attainment of advanced degrees.
-For example, Aaronson et al. (2007) and Betts, Zau, and Rice (2003) investigated the effects of teachers' college major and found no systematic impact on student achievement in high school.
-Surprisingly, Harris and Sass (2007) found that teachers with majors in math or math education are less productive in the teaching of high school math than teachers who lack such background.2
+Aaronson et al. 2007).
+As discussed by Harris and Sass (2011), findings on the impact of observable teacher characteristics on student achievement are mixed, with some studies showing positive effects for elementary and middle school math but not for reading.
+At the high school level, a number of studies have found positive effects for teacher training in content-specific areas but not for formal education, such as the attainment of advanced degrees.
+For example, Aaronson et al. (2007) and Betts, Zau, and Rice (2003) investigated the effects of teachers' college majors and found no systematic impact on student achievement in high school.
+Harris and Sass (2011) generally found no significant effects of teachers' advanced degrees on student achievement, using administrative data for the universe of third through tenth grade students in Florida.1